• Skip to primary navigation

 • Line a large tray with baking paper.

-• Wash the strawberries then pat them dry with kitchen roll.
+• Wash the strawberries then gently pat them dry with kitchen roll.

-• Melt the Deco Melts in a heat-proof bowl in the microwave, stirring them every 30 seconds or so to prevent seizing.
+• Melt the candy melts in a heat-proof bowl in the microwave, stirring them every 20-30 seconds to prevent seizing.

-• Dip the strawberries into the Deco Melts then transfer to your lined tray, letting the excess spread out in front to create ghost 'tails'. (see images or video if you're unsure)
+• Dip the strawberries into the candy melts, then transfer them to your lined tray, letting the excess spread out in front to create ghost 'tails' (see images or video if you're unsure).

 • Let the strawberries sit out at room temperature for around 45 minutes until the candy coating has fully hardened.